damienzemanek/EMIltools/README.md

-# EMILtools
+# EMILtools Architectural System
-## This is a architectural system for Unity
 ### Included is:
+### EMILtimers
-### EMILtimers, a lightweight timer utility designed to replace contant update calls on dozens to hundreds of Monobehaviours all calling on their own timers, with a centralized high-performance tick-based system.
+#### a lightweight timer utility designed to replace contant update calls on dozens to hundreds of Monobehaviours all calling on their own timers, with a centralized high-performance tick-based system.
+### Signals
-### Signals, a reactive EventBus with configuration for Reactive events, Modifiers, and Validation (called Intercepts)
+#### a reactive EventBus with configuration for Reactive events, Modifiers, and Validation (called Intercepts)